Need a fun activity for your Easter eggs? This fine motor Easter activity is excellent!

-All of these ideas are easy to make on the fly and are toddler approved!
+These ideas are easy to make on the fly and are toddler-approved!

 My preschooler also wanted to get in on the Fine Motor Easter Activity!

-I did this because it would require more of a steady hand and coordination that I knew he was ready for the next level.
+Doing so would require a more steady hand and coordination.
+I knew he was ready for the next level.

 RELATED: Spring is here!
 Here are 51+ ideas to celebrate spring.